TwitchLib/TwitchLib/README.md

 - GamesDoneQuick (several days) - 80,000 - 200,000 concurrent, fixed a number of overflow and outofindex exceptions thrown when TwitchAPI returns service unavailable or TwitchIRC returns incomplete message data

 ### Examples and Implementations
-- TwitchLibExample - This project is included in this repo as a master example project.
+- TwitchLibExample[BROKEN/NOT UPDATED] - This project is included in this repo as a master example project.
 - PFCKrutonium's ([TwitchieBot](https://github.com/PFCKrutonium/TwitchieBot))

 ### Credits and Libraries Utilized